 Meeting Protein Requirements

 But getting enough plant based protein is definitely something you do need to be mindful of, especially if you do lots of exercise, as your needs will be higher under these circumstances.
 You should try and get protein in at every meal, as it’s easy to eat too many carbs on the plant based diet when you’re not quite sure how to do it correctly.
-As I exercise a lot I like to cover my protein requirements with a plant based protein powder most days.
+As I exercise a lot I like to cover my protein requirements with an amino acid rich protein powder most days.
 It just makes life easier; and if you’re an exerciser (especially if you’re a weight trainer) you will probably need this too.

 Below are a few examples of easy food swaps to get you started.
 Don’t forget that a whole food plant based diet is also about eating healthy, low sugar foods and lots of wholegrains.
 You will find I have added some swaps for unhealthy foods here too.
 This is not your shopping list as you will need to scroll down further for that, this is just examples of potential food swaps).